nextreleaseio/next-release/content/blog/2020-08-19-developing-python-twitter-integration.md

    return oauth.post(tweet_url, data={'status': content})
 ```

-To learn more about three-legged OAuth and additional security elements such as signature
+To learn more about three-legged OAuth and additional security elements such
-types and hashing algorithms checkout some of Twitter’s docs:
+as signature types and hashing algorithms, check out some of Twitter's docs:

 -   [Encryption](https://developer.twitter.com/en/docs/authentication/oauth-1-0a/creating-a-signature)
 -   [Authorizing a Request](https://developer.twitter.com/en/docs/authentication/oauth-1-0a/authorizing-a-request)
 -   [OAuth 1.0a](https://developer.twitter.com/en/docs/authentication/oauth-1-0a)
 -   [Three-legged OAuth](https://developer.twitter.com/en/docs/authentication/oauth-1-0a/obtaining-user-access-tokens)

-Getting Started Walkthroughs
+## Getting Started Walkthroughs

-There are a lot of awesome resources to help you get started with your twitter integration.
+There are a lot of awesome resources to help you get started with your Twitter integration.
 Most of our implementation was formed through the assistance of the following guides:

 -   [twauth-web](https://github.com/twitterdev/twauth-web/blob/master/twauth-web.py)